 Here’s a hot-button topic that isn’t going away: burnout and retention amongst healthcare employees.
 You likely first heard about this topic at the beginning of the pandemic, but two years later, it’s as relevant as ever.
 The reasoning is simple, hospitals and health systems rely on qualified employees to operate - preferably those with high morale that are satisfied in their roles.
 When burnout creeps into the employee population, the downstream effects are significant.
 Think high turnover rate, understaffed facilities, and increased cost (just to name a few).

 According to a recent survey conducted by the American Medical Association, over half of the healthcare respondents are experiencing burnout.
 Knowing the significance of this, it’s easy to see why reducing burnout and turnover is top of mind for healthcare leadership.
-Leaders across the nation are implementing changes to positively impact their employees and ultimately, their business as a whole.
+Leaders across the nation are implementing changes to positively impact their employees and, ultimately, their business as a whole.
 Here are some key initiatives that are making a difference.

-Invest in systems that reduce administrative burden
+Invest in systems that reduce the administrative burden

-The days of filing papers into a skyscraper-sized stack, or spending hours searching the internet for information are over.
+The days of filing papers into a skyscraper-sized stack or spending hours searching the internet for information are over.
 So why do we ask healthcare employees to perform laborious tasks that could easily (and more efficiently) be done by an automated system?
 An automated system can complete many processes, such as caregiver license verification, in a fraction of the time that it takes to perform manually.
 The time that employees get back in their day enables them to focus on high-value initiatives that only they can do.

 An investment in automation is an investment in your employees and the overall efficiency of your organization.